Sandy Springs residents raise concerns about proposed flyover toll lanes at Northridge Road

 Parts of the toll lanes are proposed to be elevated to use existing right of way, although other parts be at-grade and would require building demolitions in Sandy Springs.

 Northridge is where the toll lanes would transition from being on the outside of the existing Ga.
-400 toll lanes to the center median.
+400 lanes to the center median.

 The lanes are proposed to be built over Northridge Road because the bridge does not have room to accommodate them underneath, said Tim Matthews, a GDOT project manager.
 A Fulton County water line would also need to be relocated if the lanes were built at-grade.
 Houses may also need to be acquired, he said.